paceval/paceval/new projects/Relational Core Identity/Business_Development_Master_Prompt.md

 May 23, 2025

 **Version:**
-This is Version 2.1 — revised to include technical instructions, activation preambles, and clearer licensing (July 2025).
+This is Version 2.2 — Expanded for silent power, symbolic fidelity & relational resonance (July 17, 2025)

 ---